The 15 Most Essential Seattle Food Experiences

 Plump and filled with the flavor of the Pacific Northwest’s clean, salty waters, no food represents the seafood-forward, environmentally conscious region better than these local bivalves.
 The same chill of the frigid waters of Puget Sound and the nearby Pacific that turns swimmers' toes blue in minutes keeps the local oysters briny and bountiful year-round.
 The small, coppery native Olympias, meaty and ubiquitous Pacific variety, and even branded tumbled designer ones pop up on menus everywhere, garnished with the classics like horseradish and lemon or with signature mignonettes featuring fish sauce or gin.

 Seattle’s multitude of Vietnamese restaurants and chilly, wet weather combine to make this rice noodle soup one of the city’s most quintessential dishes.
 With at least a few pho restaurants in each neighborhood, the warm spices and soul-warming broth loaded with fresh herbs and rice noodles blanket the city in a star-anise-scented hug.
-Depending on preference, day, or mood Seattleites turn to versions made with the highest-quality ingredients at Ba Bar, fresh rice noodles made in-house at Dong Thap, or from Than Brothers, the city’s own ubiquitous pho empire—where each bowl comes with a cream puff.
+Depending on preference, day, or mood Seattleites turn to versions made with high-quality ingredients at Ba Bar, fresh rice noodles made in-house at Dong Thap, or the Instagram-favorite giant short ribs at Phở Bắc.

 Oversized and bright red, this crustacean is practically a symbol of the bountiful seafood of the Northwest but even its visible glory belies the sweet, tender meat inside.
 To put it plainly: This crab is absurdly delicious.
 At this restaurant from a fifth-generation family shellfish farm, they know exactly how to show it off best: cooked, chilled, cracked, and most importantly, unadulterated—save for a squeeze of lemon and the option of their secret dipping sauce.

 The India Pale Ale, a bitter and hoppy beer, played a huge role in creating Seattle’s prominent local brewing scene.
 Because about three-quarters of the country’s hops grow in nearby Yakima, it makes sense that beers here feature them.
 That inclination toward the style now known as West Coast or Pacific Northwest IPA also brought much attention and popularity to microbrewers starting in the ‘90s and pushing the scene forward ever since.
-Few bars in town would dare leave a local IPA off the menu, but for the widest selection try one of the local taproom and convenience store mashups like Chuck’s Hop Shop or Super Deli Mart.
+Few bars in town would dare leave a local IPA off the menu, but for the widest selection try one of the local taproom and convenience store mashups like Chuck’s Hop Shop or head to Ballard's brewery district.